MedusaRE/Medusa/medusa_software/frontend/README.txt

 |_|  |_|\___|\__,_|\__,_|___/\__,_|

-xpDBG Frontend
+Medusa Frontend

-This folder contains the source tree, resources, and such for the default xpDBG frontend software.
+This folder contains the source tree, resources, and such for the default Medusa frontend software.